In this chapter:

 - Children aged under 2 years should not receive polysaccharide vaccines as they are likely to be ineffective in young children.

-- Vaccines introduce antigens to the immune system in the form of live, killed/ inactivated or subunit vaccines.
+- Vaccines introduce antigens to the immune system in the form of live and non-live vaccines.

 - Polysaccharide vaccines do not induce immune memory and have been associated with hyporesponsiveness to later doses.
 Polysaccharide conjugate vaccines overcome these problems.

-- Nucleic acid vaccines provide the instructions for our own cells to make the target antigen.
+- Nucleic acid vaccines and viral vector vaccines provide the instructions for our own cells to make the target antigen.

 In addition to the antigen, a vaccine may contain a range of other substances; for example, an immune enhancer (adjuvant) and/or a preservative.
 Traces of residual components from the manufacturing process may also be present in the vaccine.
 For further information on vaccine content, see chapter 3 and the vaccine sections within the disease chapters of this Handbook.